gianni-rg/grg-website/src/input/en/posts/2018/10/4/caffe2-gpu-windows-1.md

 It should print a **number > 0**.
 If not, or any other error occurs, your Caffe2 build has some issue (i.e. wrong build configuration, missing dependencies, missing DLLs, no supported CUDA device available, etc.).
 Check on the Internet, on StackOverflow, GitHub repo issues for ideas and clues on how to solve them.

 ---
 That's all for now.
 A quite long guide, but there should be everything to obtain a Caffe2 build with all the required components needed to build and run Detectron.
-In the next post @*[post](/en/posts/2018/10/03/caffe2-gpu-windows-2.html)*@, I'll show you how to do it on Windows.
+In the next post<!--[post](/en/posts/2018/10/03/caffe2-gpu-windows-2.html)-->, I'll show you how to do it on Windows.
 Stay tuned!